chainhead/lister/README.md

 4. After all members are added, an average over this running total is calculated.

 # Methods
-The following is a brief description of the methods that can be invoked by a `web3.js` client.
+The following is a brief description of the methods that can be invoked by a `web3` client.

+## Invoked by `web3` client.
+The following methods can be invoked from the `web3` client.

 **`constructor`**